 If you would like to submit work for consideration, please send 1-3 poems, a brief statement of ecopoetics, and a short bio to firstname.lastname@example.org.

-Amy King is the author of four collections of poetry: Slaves to Do These Things, I’m the Man Who Loves You, and Antidotes for an Alibi (a Lambda Book Award finalist), all from Blazevox Books.
-Of her most recent book from Litmus Press, I Want to Make You Safe, John Ashbery described Amy King’s poems as bringing “abstractions to brilliant, jagged life, emerging into rather than out of the busyness of living.”
-Safe was one of the Boston Globe’s Best Poetry Books of 2011.
-King teaches English & Creative Writing at SUNY Nassau Community College, works with VIDA: Women in Literary Arts and moderates the Poetics List (SUNY-Buffalo/University of Pennsylvania), the Women’s Poetry Listserv (WOMPO) and the Goodreads Poetry!
-Group.
-For more information, please visit http://amyking.org/
+Of I Want to Make You Safe (Litmus Press), John Ashbery describes Amy King’s poems as bringing “abstractions to brilliant, jagged life, emerging into rather than out of the busyness of living.”
+Safe was one of Boston Globe’s Best Poetry Books of 2011.
+King teaches English & Creative Writing at SUNY Nassau Community College and serves on the Executive Board of VIDA: Women in Literary Arts.
+She also joins the ranks of Ann Patchett, Eleanor Roosevelt, Rachel Carson and Pearl Buck as the recipient of the 2015 Winner of the WNBA Award (Women’s National Book Association).

 Heidi Lynn Staples is the author of three published poetry collections, Guess Can Gallop (New Issues, 2004) and Dog Girl (Ahsahta, 2007) and Noise Event (Ahsahta, 2013).
 Her poems are included or forthcoming in numerous journals including Best American Poetry 2004, Caketrain, Chicago Review, Denver Quarterly, Green Mountains Review, Ploughshares, Women’s Studies Quarterly, and elsewhere.
 She is an Assistant Professor of English at Piedmont College in Georgia.
 For more information, please visit www.heidilynnstaples.com.